pocomane/e/README.md

 ## Adding syntax

-The core editor only supports `c` and `markdown` syntax.
-Other syntax highlighting can be added using the lua function `add_syntax`.
-It accenpt a string as parameter, in the following format:
+The core editor only supports `c` and `markdown` syntax highlighting.
+Other syntax can be added through the lua script.
+The provided `rc.lua` contains some exmaples.

+To add a new syntax, the lua fuction `add_syntax` must be used:

 ```
 add_syntax [[